Staying at home and abusive relationships

 For people in abusive relationships, the Coronavirus situation may make things worse - there are already reports of a rise in the number of those in difficulty.

 It also makes it harder to get away to calmer, friendlier and more respectful places where we can feel safer, more supported and better able to seek help.
+The Government has issued specific advice on this.

 This includes trying to stick to a daily routine that supports our mental and physical health.
 For example, going outdoors for a walk or run (while staying the recommended distance of two meters from others) will give you a break from the other person and could be a chance to seek help.